-I know that you know—but I don't know how deeply you know or understand—that just because one "sees" in the biblical context does not mean that one will ‘understand' or ‘believe' what is told to him.
+I know that you know, but I do not know how deeply you know or understand, that just because one "sees" in the biblical context does not mean that one will understand or believe what is told to him.

-Now let's begin this sermon in John 1:14, where the apostle John writes:
+Now let us begin this sermon in John 1, where the apostle John writes:

-And the Word became flesh and dwelt among us and we beheld His glory the glory as of the only begotten of the Father full of grace and truth.
+John 1:14 And the Word became flesh and dwelt among us and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

-Now the people in His day and age saw Him.
+The people in His day and age saw Him.
 Did they believe?
 Did they see God in the flesh walking with them?
 Teaching them?
 Giving them the eternal truths of life?
 Showing them how to live, the way to live—both by word and by example?
-Were they just "so overwhelmed" by the awe of knowing that this was God?
+Were they just so overwhelmed by the awe of knowing that this was God?
 He even proclaimed Himself as being such!
 Were they so overwhelmed that they said, "Yes, I see.
 I believe.
 I'm going to follow."
 No. The Bible's own witness is that they did not know Him, even though they saw Him.

-He came to His own, and His own did not receive Him.
-But as many as received Him, to them He gave the right to become the children of God, even to them who believe in His name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God. (verses 11-13)
+John 1:11-13 He came to His own, and His own did not receive Him.
+But as many as received Him, to them He gave the right to become children of God, to those who believe in His name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.

 Just because one sees does not mean that one is going to believe.
-That's because, in the biblical sense, there is a spiritual aspect to seeing and believing.
-The scripture here indicates that there wasn't even a flash of recognition as to His true identity.
+That is because, in the biblical sense, there is a spiritual aspect to seeing and believing.
+The scripture here indicates that there was not even a flash of recognition as to His true identity.

 Now, think of the incongruity of this.
-Those of us living near this focus-point of entertainment [Los Angeles] are very aware that personalities in the public eye very frequently try to affect some kind of a mode of dress—a way of life—some kind of life-style—that will set them apart and make them instantly recognizable to the public.
+Those of us living near this focus-point of entertainment [Los Angeles] are very aware that personalities in the public eye very frequently try to affect some kind of a mode of dress—a way of life, some kind of lifestyle—that will set them apart and make them instantly recognizable to the public.
 Witness people like Elton John and his glasses, multitudes of them.
-Liberace and his wild flamboyant way of life and his manner of dress.
-Others have affected other things in their life in order to make sure that people recognized them.
+Liberace and his wild, flamboyant way of life and his manner of dress.
+Others have affected other things in their life in order to make sure that people recognize them.

-…to them He gave the power [the right, the authority, the ability] to become the children of God. (verse 12)
+John 1:12 to those He gave the the right [the authority, the ability] to become children of God.